gnolreve/calculatorpracticecode/README.md

 # calculatorpracticecode
-slowely building a little calculator for practice.
+slowly building a little calculator for practice.
 I would like to make an interface for my guy.